MellonScholarlyCommunication/CitationRelayService/README.md

 A N3 rule file that requests:

-- For every bibo:mention|citation in the parsed citation document an LDN Inbox location lookup
+- For every citation in the parsed citation document an LDN Inbox location lookup

 ### rules/announceCitations